khushab/url-file-downloader/readme.md

 ### Repository structure

+-   `src`: This is wher the main source code is
--   `index.js`: Starting of the repository
+-   `src/index.js`: Starting of the repository
--   `controller`: Directory containing all the controller functions inside
+-   `src/controller`: Directory containing all the controller functions inside
--   `services`: Directory containing all the service functions inside
+-   `src/services`: Directory containing all the service functions inside
+-   `src/tests`: Directory containing all the tests functions inside
+-   `.gitignore`: File for adding the files that is to be ignored by GIT.

 ### Working